wkschwartz/pigosat/README.md

 make sure the version number matches the tag name.

-When a new major or minor version (x.0 or 1.x) of Go is available, increment the versions you test PiGoSAT with in `.travis.yml`, `.appveryor.yml` (if applicable), and make a note at the top of this README document.
+When a new major or minor version (x.0 or 1.x) of Go is available, increment the versions you test PiGoSAT with in `.travis.yml`, and make a note at the top of this README document.
 Go only supports the current and last minor versions (e.g., 1.8 and 1.7) with security releases, so these are the versions that PiGoSAT should support.